-In spite of my innate sense of calm, one could still conceivably argue that I am doing myself and my book a disservice by not focusing on it exclusively in these last few weeks.
-And in fact, I have not been prioritizing it completely for the past month and a half, which has by the way been the best month and a half of my life so far.
+I partly attribute this to the fact that I meditate for a half-hour daily, and have for years, which helps me maintain my equilibrium and sanity on the inside no matter what is happening in the outside world.
+Despite my innate sense of calm, one could still conceivably argue that I am doing myself and my book a disservice by not focusing on it exclusively these last few weeks.
+In fact, I have not been prioritizing it completely for the past month and a half, which has, by the way, been the best month and a half of my life so far.

 You may wonder how and why this is relevant to my book.
-If I am truly honest with myself, and you, have I allowed myself to drift, not focus, lose sight of the most important priority here ~ completing this dream?
+If I am truly honest with myself and you, have I allowed myself to drift, not focus, and lose sight of the most critical priority here–completing this dream?

 First of all, I have been steadily working on the book for nearly a year, making incremental progress, and am actually in pretty good shape as I near the “home stretch.”
 This is just a first draft manuscript, after all, not the final version I will later submit to an agent.

-It would be a “spoiler” for me to tell you here how I think the book will end.
-And besides, my life is still unfolding day-by-day in the meantime… Who knows what will happen next that might make it into the book!
+It would be a “spoiler” for me to tell you how I think the book will end.
+And besides, my life is still unfolding daily.
+In the meantime, who knows what will happen next that might make it into the book?

-What is especially beautiful about my life right now is the fact that many of my childhood dreams are coming true, seemingly all at once!
-Since I believe that we “write our own stories” by choosing to create a vision for the future, and believing in it, and walking into it, I am proud of myself for making these dreams a reality over time.
+What is especially beautiful about my life right now is the fact that my childhood dreams are coming true.
+Since I believe that we “write our own stories” by choosing to create a vision for the future, believing in it, and walking into it, I am proud of myself for making my book publishing dream a reality over time.